Funny-mad-Peeea/ScaiIlp/doc/readme.txt

 Alternatively, you may include your ilp_solver_cbc.cpp and all its dependencies in your project.
 This way, your code gets statically linked with a part of ScaiIlp.

-3.2.3 ScaiIlp.exe
+3.2.3 ScaiIlpExe.exe

-To use ScaiIlp.exe, there is a class ILPSolverStub.
+To use ScaiIlpExe.exe, there is a class ILPSolverStub.
 IlpSolverStub can be used like IlpSolverCbc either as described in 3.2.1 or as described in 3.2.2.
-The constructor of IlpSolverStub and create_solver_stub() expect the base name of a solver executable (in the same directory, should be ScaiIlp, unless you rename it) and a name for a shared memory segment.
+The constructor of IlpSolverStub and create_solver_stub() expect the base name of a solver executable (in the same directory, should be ScaiIlpExe.exe, unless you rename it) and a name for a shared memory segment.

 3.3 Class Hierarchy